wontone18/paytm-payment-gateway-bagisto-laravel/README.md

 'paytmstatus'                      => 'Status',
 'callback-url'                      => 'Call Back URL'
 ```
-5. Now open the command prompt and run `composer dump-autoload`.
-6. Now run `php artisan config:cache`
-7. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway paytm.
+4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway paytm.
-8. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
+5. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
 ```sh
 protected $except = [
                  '/paytmcheck'
            ];

 ```
+6. Now run `php artisan config:cache`

 ## Manual Installation
 1. Download the zip folder from the github repository.